ZeissIQS/zeiss-inspect-addon-api/doc/python_api/scripted_elements_api.md

 ### Volume Section

 :Element Type: Volume Section
 :Result: Accepts a numpy array with pixel data and a transformation.<p>The numpy array's shape denotes the resulting volume section shape.
-The 'dtype' must be FLOAT.<p>The transformation is a gom.Mat4x4 (affine transformation)
+The 'dtype' must be `numpy.float32`.<p>The transformation is a gom.Mat4x4 (affine transformation)

 ```{code-block} python
 result = { 'pixel_data' : np.array (), 'transformation' : gom.Mat4x4 }